Join us in the fight against canine cancer

 We will provide reimbursement for all international shipping for this study.
 Send a copy of the shipping fee receipt to firstname.lastname@example.org.
 Please provide a tracking number if available.
 The fastest way for you to receive your reimbursement is through PayPal.
 If you have an account, please provide the email associated with it.
 If you do not have a PayPal account, let us know your full shipping address for a check to be mailed to you.
 Delivery time for PayPal is 1 day once the request is processed.
 A mailed check can take 5-10 business days or longer depending on location.

 My dog has passed away.
 Can I still participate in the study?

-We’re so sorry for your loss.
+We’re so sorry for your loss — everyone at Embark knows how important dogs are in our lives.
 While this study is limited only to live dogs, if you have tested with us prior, you and your dog can still make contributions to learning more about canine cancer.
 If you navigate to the Research page in your account, you will be able to take the Common Cancers survey.